Shmuel Halpert: Biography

 with Degel HaTorah, which included a seat rotation agreement.
 Halpert was elected to the Knesset, but served only half a term (until 1994) as part of the arrangement.
-He retained his seat served full terms after the 1996 and 1999 elections, but lost it in the 2003 elections.
-However, after United Torah Judaism split towards the end of the Knesset term in 2005, Yisrael Eichler resigned as an MK, and was replaced by Halpert as part of another rotation agreement.
+He retained his seat served full terms after the 1996 and 1999 elections, and lost it in the 2003 elections.
+After United Torah Judaism split towards the end of the Knesset term in 2005, Yisrael Eichler resigned as an MK, and was replaced by Halpert as part of another rotation agreement.
 Halpert was also appointed Deputy Minister of Transportation.